antrea-io/antrea/docs/antrea-network-policy.md

 ### Behavior of *to* and *from* selectors

-There are four kinds of selectors that can be specified in an ingress `from` section or egress `to` section:
+There are five kinds of selectors that can be specified in an ingress `from` section or egress `to` section:

 **podSelector**: This selects particular Pods from all Namespaces as "sources", if set in `ingress` section, or as "destinations", if set in `egress` section.

 **namespaceSelector**: This selects particular Namespaces for which all Pods are grouped as `ingress` "sources" or `egress` "destinations".
+Cannot be set with `namespaces` field.

 **podSelector** and **namespaceSelector**:  A single to/from entry that specifies both namespaceSelector and podSelector selects particular Pods within particular Namespaces.

+**namespaces**: A `namespaces` field allows users to perform advanced matching on Namespace objects which cannot be done via label selectors.
+Currently, the `namespaces` field has only one matching strategy, `self`.
+If set to `self`, it indicates that the corresponding `podSelector` (or all Pods if `podSelector` is not set) should be evaluated from within the Namespace of the applied to workload, for which the ingress/egress rule is currently affected.
+This enables policy writers to create per-Namespace rules within a single policy.
+See the third example YAML above.
+This field is optional and cannot be set along with a `namespaceSelector` within the same peer.

 **ipBlock**: This selects particular IP CIDR ranges to allow as `ingress` "sources" or `egress` "destinations".
 These should be cluster-external IPs,